The 355: Plot

 Under interrogation, the thief reveals that the recent incidents are all part of a "demonstration" for prospective buyers at an illegal black-market auction in Shanghai.
 The group infiltrates the auction where Mace is shocked to discover that not only is Nick alive, but is secretly Clarke's mole in the CIA.
 The group fails to prevent him from obtaining the device, but a mysterious Chinese woman helps them escape the auction.
-She identifies herself as Lin Mi Sheng and explains that the drive was used as bait to allow her agency to identify the criminals in attendance.
+She identifies herself as Lin Mi Sheng of the Chinese Ministry of State Security, and explains that the drive was used as bait to allow her agency to identify the criminals in attendance.
 She also tells Mace that Marks had been on Clarke's payroll, and that she took the device from Nick during their escape.

-Nick is beaten by Clarke's men for bringing a decoy device.
-He then captures the group, revealing that Clarke has Muller, Khadijah's boyfriend Ahmed, and Graciela's family as hostages.
-Nick executes Lin's elderly father in front of the group, while Muller and Ahmed are executed on camera.
-Lin agrees to travel with Clarke and hand over the drive personally to spare Graciela's family.
-The other women overcome their grief to realize Lin is transmitting her location through a camera in her glasses.
-Arming themselves, they rescue Lin, shoot Nick, and destroy the drive before getting arrested.
+Clarke punishes Nick for bringing him a worthless decoy device but gives him a second chance.
+Nick then captures the group, revealing that he has Muller, Khadijah's boyfriend Ahmed, and Graciela's family as hostages.
+Nick executes Lin's elderly father in front of the group and has Muller and Ahmed executed on camera.
+To spare Graciela's family, Lin surrenders the drive and is abducted by Nick who needs her to authenticate the device.

+The other women quickly overcome their grief when they realize that Lin is transmitting her location through a camera in her glasses.
+Arming themselves, they rescue Lin, shoot Nick, and destroy the drive before getting arrested by local police.

 Two months later, Nick, now promoted to a senior rank in the CIA for killing Clarke, returns home to find Mace and the group waiting for him after escaping from custody.
-Nick passes out from a drug in his drink and is told he will pay for his crimes by spending the rest of his life in a foreign prison.
+Nick passes out from a drug in his drink, having been told he will pay for his crimes by spending the rest of his life in a foreign prison.
 The women go their separate ways, but suspect they will somehow reunite to fight the corruption of their various agencies.